bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationrateagreementcard.md

 An effective-dated entity that represents all the rates on a Client Corporation.
 ClientCorporationRateAgreementCard is the flattened entity.
 When making PUT and POST calls to ClientCorporationRateAgreementCard, the child entities, ClientCorporationRateAgreementCardLineGroup and ClientCorporationRateAgreementCardLine, can be passed as well with all associated data.
+This data can also flow down into JobOrderRateCard.

 CRUD Access - CREATE, READ, UPDATE, DELETE